mrcbax/frwl/README.md

 By creating a script to create multiple containers and volumes to automate launching containers with different IPs will be able to test against many servers easily.

-docker run -d --name frwl -v "localvolume":/from_russia_with_love_comp -e ServerIP="IP/Host" danukefl/frwl
+docker run -d --name frwl -v "localvolume":/from_russia_with_love_comp -e SERVER_COUNT="n" danukefl/frwl